 Breakfast – green smoothie (avocado, spinach, pineapple, coconut milk and a banana), strawberry and watermelon finger salad and some reheated blender pancakes that I had in the freezer.

-Snack (morning) – Both girls had snack at preschool today.
+Snack (morning) – Both girls had a snack at preschool today.

 Lunch – leftover grilled chicken with True Made Foods BBQ Sauce (it’s made with veggies!), cut peppers, pineapple and blueberries and a healthy coconut cookie.